 3. What has this meant for the airline industry?

 The grounding of the fleet was less disruptive than it might have been because far more jets were in Boeing’s order backlog than in service.
 In the U.S., for example, the Max makes up about 3% of the mainline fleet.
 But the impact has piled up and could especially hurt budget carriers.
 Ryanair Holdings Plc is scaling back growth plans for summer 2020 because, it says, it’s likely to get barely half of the 58 Max planes it was expecting.
-FlyDubai has idled 14 Max planes that have been delivered out of 251 ordered, according to Boeing.
+FlyDubai, which has idled 14 Max planes that have been delivered out of 251 ordered, according to Boeing, says it had to delay the Oct.
+1 launch of flights to Budapest.
 American said it’s canceling about 140 flights a day; at Southwest, that number is 200 on an average weekday.
 TUI AG, the world’s largest tourism service company, said a profit rebound was wiped out by the grounding of its 15 Max aircraft.
 The hit to Boeing’s suppliers could be far worse if the company follows through on warnings it might halt production.
 CFM International, a joint venture between General Electric Co. and Safran SA, cut output by about 5%, while Safran says it may lower its earnings forecast.

 4. What has this meant for Boeing?